The Remarkable Antioxidant That Can Help Treat 6 Mental Illnesses

 Years later, I now know there are many other options and solutions.

-N-acetyl-cysteine (NAC), a cheap amino acid and antioxidant, is one of the more effective and safer options to deal with the root cause of mental illness and sub-optimal cognition.
+N-acetyl-cysteine (NAC), a cheap amino acid and antioxidant, is an effective way to deal with the root cause of mental illness and sub-optimal cognition.

 What's N-Acetylcysteine?
 How Can It Help The Brain?